George Pullar

 George Pullar (born 1995/1996) is an Australian actor from Brisbane.
 He is known for his roles as Larry Forbes in the fifth season of the Australian drama series A Place to Call Home and Daniel Fletcher in the Network Ten drama series Playing for Keeps.
-His performance as Larry garnered an AACTA award nomination and the Casting Guild of Australia named him one of Australia's "Rising Stars Award" recipients in 2018.
-His followed this up scoring the lead role of Tyler in Moon Rock For Monday, an AACTA Award nominated film, directed by Kurt Martin.
+His performance as Larry garnered an AACTA Award nomination and the Casting Guild of Australia named him one of Australia's "Rising Stars Award" recipients in 2018.
+In 2020 he took the lead role of Tyler in Moon Rock For Monday, an AACTA Award-nominated film, directed by Kurt Martin.

-Early life
+Early life and education

-Pullar was born in Brisbane with a twin sister, Annie.
+Pullar was born in 1995 or 1996 in Brisbane with a twin sister, Annie (later a Nine Network news reporter).
 Their mother originated from Adelaide and he has two other siblings.

 Pullar wanted to pursue a football career during his childhood, inspired by his uncle's background in the AFL.
 He played for a children's club in Coorparoo before the family moved to Indooroopilly.
 He then played for the Kenmore Australian Football Club where he decided that football would be unsuitable for him moving forward following a knee injury.

 Pullar attended Brisbane Grammar School and in his final two years was required to choose an additional subject.
 His mother convinced him to study drama and he then realised he had a "natural ease" for acting.
 Due to his knee injury Pullar had the time to participate in a school theatrical performance.
 His drama teacher was impressed and encouraged Pullar to audition for a place at the Western Australian Academy of Performing Arts.
-He was successful and moved to Perth to begin his training, while his twin sister Annie became a Nine Network news reporter.
+He was successful and moved to Perth to begin his training.

 During his time studying at WAAPA, Pullar and fellow students created a series of plays on old age.
 They researched them through a partnership with Catholic Homes which allowed them to visit the elderly in care homes.
 He also played the lead role of Vicomte de Valmont in a theatre performance of Dangerous Liaisons, which toured Hong Kong.